parsiya/Hugo-Octopress/README.md

 * A header that appears inside the `<h1>` tag on top.
 It can be set by `sidebarMenuHeader`.
 This part only supports text.
-* A series of links.
-They can be configured similar to navigation menu items by using the `[[menu.sidebar]]` tag.
+* A set of links.
+They can be configured similar to the navigation menu items by using the `[[menu.sidebar]]` tag.
 Set `sidebarNewWindow` to `true` to open these links in a new window